 Treatment for Ingrown Nails in Berkeley, CA

 When you notice pain, redness or swelling, take note of which shoes you’ve been wearing and don’t use them for a while to see if the problem subsides.
 Meanwhile, use warm foot soaks to soften the nail, and try to gently lift it away from the irritated skin.
-(You might try stuffing a tiny bit of absorbent cotton or dental floss beneath the edge to hold it away from the skin.)
+(You might try stuffing a small piece of cotton or dental floss beneath the edge to hold it away from the skin.)
 A dab of antibiotic cream may help stave off an infection until the tissue heals.

 If you notice puffiness, drainage and odor, it’s time to let Yuko Miyazaki, DPM have a look.
 Our office can remove the ingrown section of the nail and prescribe an antibiotic to treat the infection.
 If you often have trouble with the same nail, we can treat the matrix for that curved part of the nail so it does not grow out again.